Lindisfarne, TAS

 Where is Lindisfarne?

-Lindisfarne is a suburb of Tasmania, Australia.
+Lindisfarne is a suburb of Tasmania, Australia, in the Clarence local government area.

 What is the population of Lindisfarne?